How is Assertio Holdings Inc.'s (NASDAQ: ASRT) stock expected to perform amid current market woes? - The Dwinnex

-The price of Assertio Holdings Inc. (NASDAQ: ASRT) closed at $6.00 in the last session, down -0.66% from day before closing price of $6.04.
-In other words, the price has decreased by -$0.04 from its previous closing price.
-On the day, 1527901 shares were traded.
-ASRT stock price reached its highest trading level at $6.18 during the session, while it also had its lowest trading level at $5.88.
+After finishing at $5.00 in the prior trading day, Assertio Holdings Inc. (NASDAQ: ASRT) closed at $5.08, up 1.60%.
+In other words, the price has increased by $+0.08 from its previous closing price.
+On the day, 2108123 shares were traded.
+ASRT stock price reached its highest trading level at $5.18 during the session, while it also had its lowest trading level at $4.86.

 Act Now and Secure Your Future in Green Energy!